mikelma/craftium/craftium-docs/installation.md

 ## macOS

-Craftium also builds and runs natively on macOS (Apple Silicon and Intel), with one difference: environments render in a visible window, as SDL's `offscreen` video driver has no OpenGL support on macOS (see [troubleshooting](troubleshooting.md)).
+Craftium also builds and runs natively on macOS (Apple Silicon and Intel), with one difference: SDL's `offscreen` video driver has no OpenGL support on macOS, so environments render to a hidden window of the default cocoa driver instead (see [troubleshooting](troubleshooting.md)).
 There are no pre-built wheels for macOS, so craftium is installed from source.

 Install the build dependencies with [Homebrew](https://brew.sh):